Matlab Uttar Upazila: History

-During the Bangladesh Liberation War of 1971, the area was under the control of Bengali freedom fighters.
+During the Bangladesh War of Independence in 1971, the area was under the control of Bengali pro-independence fighters.
 Whenever the Pakistan Army tried to enter the area, skirmishes would take place.
 A hospital was established for the wounded freedom fighters in the village of Nishchintapur.
 There were also mass graves in the village of Harina.

 On 30 April 2000, Matlab Uttar Upazila, an archipelago surrounded by the Meghna-Dhanagoda river, started its journey as an independent upazila with 1 municipality and 13 unions (later 1 increase).
 Later on 5 September of the same year Matlab North started functioning as a newly created upazila.
 As the adjoining Matlab upazila is on the north side, this upazila was named Matlab Uttar.

 Geography

-Matlab is located at 23.4500°N 90.63°E. It has a total land area of 277.53 km2.
+Matlab is located at 23.4500°N 90.63°E. It has a total land area of 260.29 km2.

+Demographics

+According to the 2011 Census of Bangladesh, Matlab Uttar Upazila had 63,784 households and a population of 292,057.
+64,180 (21.98%) were under 10 years of age.
+Matlab Uttar had a literacy rate (age 7 and over) of 54.40%, compared to the national average of 51.8%, and a sex ratio of 1075 females per 1000 males.
+36,691 (12.56%) lived in urban areas.

 Administration

 Matlab Uttar Upazila is divided into Chengar Char Municipality and 14 union parishads: Baganbari, Durgapur, Eklaspur, Faraji Kandi, Gazra, Islamabad, Jahirabad, Kalakanda, Mohanpur, Paschim Fatehpur, Purba Fatehpur, Sadullapur, Satnal, and Sultanabad.
 The union parishads are subdivided into 127 mauzas and 251 villages.

 Chengar Char Municipality is subdivided into 9 wards and 41 mahallas.